Topological consequences of null-geodesic refocusing and applications to $Z^x$ manifolds: Acknowledgments

 \section{Acknowledgments}

-The author thanks Vladimir Chernov for the fruitful idea of investigating the topology of Lorentzian analogues of $Z^x$ manifolds, and an anonymous reviewer for pointing out errors in an earlier version of this manuscript, as well as for multiple helpful suggestions.
+The author thanks Vladimir Chernov for the fruitful idea of investigating the topology of Lorentzian analogues of $Z^x$ manifolds.
+The author also thanks the anonymous reviewer for pointing out errors in an earlier version of this manuscript, and for multiple helpful suggestions to simplify some proofs.